Observance of Christmas by country: Germany

-Currently the actual Christmas gift-giving (Bescherung) usually takes place on Christmas Eve.
-This tradition was introduced by Reformer Martin Luther, as he was of the opinion that one should put the emphasis on Christ's birth and not on a saint's day and do away with the connotation that gifts have to be earned by good behavior.
-The gifts should be seen as a symbol for the gift of God's grace in Christ.
-This tradition quickly became common in predominantly Catholic regions as well.
+Currently, the actual Christmas gift-giving (Bescherung) usually takes place on Christmas Eve.
+This tradition was introduced by Reformer Martin Luther, who believed that one should emphasize Christ's birth rather than a saint's day, and do away with the notion that gifts must be earned through good behavior.
+The gifts should be seen as a symbol of God's grace in Christ.